babelsociety/website/content/manifest/index.md

 In a collaborative society, classism stops making sense, as do racism, strict hierarchy, gender denigration, etc...

 We welcome the fact that not all people are fully aligned with our [key concepts](#key-concepts) and the society proposed by Babel Society.
 We have no intention of convincing them nor converting them, we just want to live peacefully and be good neighbors.
-People who like other forms of societies like capitalism, socialism, etc. are free to continue down that road; we value heterogeneity of thinking.
+People who like other forms of societies like capitalism, republics, etc. are free to continue down that road; we value heterogeneity of thinking.

-Babel Society aims to unite all the people who today are already in line with our culture, to progress all together towards a better future.
+Babel Society aims to unite all people who today are already in line with our culture, to progress all together towards a better future.

 ## How to be part of it {#enter}

 Any external person who wants to be part of our society will first have to get in touch with members who are already part of it.
 It will be up to them to present a [project](#projects) in their name in which members explain why the applicant should be part of our society.
 The applicant must be available to meet other interested members of the society in order to better assess whether it is appropriate to accept the application.
-If the project is accepted, the person will be admitted on a provisional basis, during which they will be able to benefit from temporary accommodation.
+If the project is accepted, the person will be admitted on a provisional basis.
 Once their eligibility has been demonstrated, the project can be considered concluded and they will become an actual member.
-Otherwise, it will be sent back to the country of origin.
+Otherwise, the candidate is reject and the society will give them all the means needed to go somewhere else.

 In the initial phase it is extremely important that all members are united and cohesive, that they strive towards the common goal.
 As the society acquires strength and autonomy, it will then be easier to accept new members thanks to the greater stability achieved.
-In any case, the necessary checks should always be made to maintain the right balance.
+In any case, the necessary checks should always be made to maintain the right balance between heterogeneity of thinking and possible disruption of the status quo.

 ## How to get out